Villa Bonita

 Villa Bonita is an historic apartment building on Hillcrest Road in Hollywood, California.
 The building is located a short walk from the corner of Hollywood Boulevard and Highland Avenue, just north of Franklin Avenue and west of Highland.
 It was added to the National Register of Historic Places in 1986 based on its architecture.

-Designed by local architect Frank Webster in 1929, the building's owner was Sidney Ullman, Rudolph Valentino's business manager and agent.
-Like many in the industry, Ullman used his profits to invest in real estate.
-This tremendous source of capital enabled Hollywood buildings to exercise their creativity without regard to cost, as each builder tried to outdo the others.
+Designed by local architect Frank Webster in 1929, the building's owner was Sidney Ullman.
+Like many in the film industry, Ullman used his profits to invest in real estate.
+This tremendous source of capital enabled Hollywood builders to exercise their creativity without regard to cost, as each builder tried to outdo the others.
 Local architect Frank Webster designed this building, which was built at a cost of $75,000 in May 1929.

 Villa Bonita is a seven-story residential apartment building exhibiting character-defining features of the Spanish Colonial Revival style.
 Alterations include the addition of a penthouse and a metal roof sign in the early 1930s and addition of a sunroom in 1989.
 The quality of detailing throughout the structure is remarkable for a building of its size, making it a prime representative example of multi-unit housing in Hollywood during its prime period of significance.

 The seven-floor building was originally built for the cast and crew of director Cecil B. DeMille.
 Since then, it has housed the likes of Errol Flynn and Francis Ford Coppola.
 Although Villa Bonita residents held a variety of jobs, tenants of the building, particularly in the 1930s and 1940s, tended to be employed in the local entertainment industry as artists, singers, musicians, film corporation executives, etc. For example, Ethelind Terry is recorded in the 1939 Los Angeles City Directory as residing in the Villa Bonita.
 She was an opera and musical comedy actress starring in several productions, including “Sons O’ Guns” at the Carthay Circle Theater in Los Angeles in 1932, and “Rio Rita” on Broadway in New York City.
 The proximity of Villa Bonita to Hollywood’s core commercial and entertainment district made 1817 Hillcrest Road a desirable address for those working in the local industry.